 At Torquay, the Federal Republic of Germany (Western Germany) negotiated for accession to the General Agreement.
-The negotiations were based on a draft tariff for the Federal Republic which had been approved by the Allied High Commission for Germany but not by the German legislature.
-The new tariff schedule, which employs the nomenclature prepared by the European Customs Union Study Group, consists almost entirely of ad valorem rates of duty, in contrast with the specific rates of duty provided for in the German tariff of 1902.
+The negotiations were based on a draft tariff for the Federal Republic which had been approved by the Allied High Commission for Germany but not by the German legislature.19 The new tariff schedule, which employs the nomenclature prepared by the European Customs Union Study Group, consists almost entirely of ad valorem rates of duty, in contrast with the specific rates of duty provided for in the German tariff of 1902.
 For most raw materials, the new tariff provides for free entry or for low rates of duty.
-For semimanufactured articles, the duties generally range from 10 percent to 20 percent ad valorem, and for finished manufactures, from 20 percent to 30 percent ad valorem.
+For semimanufactured articles, the duties generally range from 10 percent to 20 percent ad valorem.
 With few exceptions, the highest rate of duty in the schedule is 35 percent ad valorem.